This tool was created in response to a special request we received. (Open poster-A mother’s role) Print and display where everyone is sure to see it.

 (Open educ-pattern-Mother’s Day) Print and laminate.
 Add Velcro to the back of the cards.
 Children must correctly place the cards to complete the patterns.

 Ask mothers to provide pictures of them when they were small.
-Ask children to guess which picture is their mother's.
+Ask children to guess which picture represents their mother.
 Display them on a large piece of cardboard so parents can try to guess too!

 ACTIVITIES INVOLVING PARENTS